cropgeeks/GummyWorms/README.md

 If you use this workflow, you must cite both GummyWorms and QIIME2 in any resulting work.

-These workflows are simplified examples designed to help users get started with QIIME2.
-File names, paths, and parameters will need to be modified them to match your own dataset and computing environment.
+These workflows are simplified examples designed to help users process data with QIIME2 from raw all the way to GummyWorms.
+Therefore file names, paths, and parameters will need to be modified them to match your own dataset and computing environment.

 ## Import your data